PBenzoni97/Bayesian-methods-book-with-PyMC/README.md

 -  [numpy](https://numpy.org/)
 -  [arviz](https://python.arviz.org/)

-To install the libraries these code lines are needed:
+To install these libraries you may use the following:

 ```Python
 !pip install corner